What’s the actual cost of buying a home?

 While you can research and apply for a mortgage yourself, it’s best to use a broker.
 They’ll be able to advise you on the best options for your situation and unlike your bank, they’ll be able to access a wide range of products and lenders.

-Some mortgage brokers offer a no-fee service (such as London and Country), however, the majority do charge for their advice.
-This cost ranges from £150 to £2000.
+Some mortgage brokers offer a no-fee service (such as London and Country), however, the majority do charge for their advice and this fee from £150 to £2000.
+Sadly, this is just the cost of buying a home.

 The lender might charge you a mortgage valuation fee of around £150.
 However, some lenders will waive this charge and so it’s best to check.
 You’ll need to pay a booking fee between £99 and £250 and an arrangement fee of up to £2,000.